ldn-softdev/jtc/User Guide.md

 ```
 jtc  -w'<dst>' -e -u <shell cli ...> \; -u'<src>'
 ```
-That way it's possible to decouple source (of interpolation) from the destination: all trailing (subsequent) arguments of `-u` will be used in every shell evaluation (interpolating respective JSON elements) whiley arguments pointed by (all) `-w` specify where retu/evaluated JSON should be placed.
+That way it's possible to decouple source(s) (of interpolation) from the destination(s): all trailing (subsequent) arguments of `-u` will be used in every shell evaluation (interpolating respective JSON elements), while arguments pointed by (all) `-w` option(s) will point where returned/evaluated resulting JSONs should be placed.

 The described argument behavior facilitates transformation of a JSON when a source location of transformation is not the same as a destination